Archive

 Clues to Unknown Words

-Context clues strategies provide that skill which can be used both to improve reading comprehension and writing clarity.
+Context clues can be used both to improve reading comprehension and writing clarity.

 In reading, context clues help students apply strategies to figure out the meaning of unknown words through hints in the surrounding text.
 Of course, decoding the word (SOUND IT OUT!) and identifying morphemes which the student already knows (BREAK IT APART!) should always be the first two strategies for a reader to use when encountering an unknown word.